-The design of two-phase liquid-gas pipe flow systems is a complex phenomenon.
+The design of two-phase liquid-gas pipe flow systems is a complex process.
 It can be common practice for engineers to use template design calculation sheets for two-phase systems.
 These calculation sheets often utilize rules-of-thumb as part of the template for design.
 This can result in the failure to acknowledge inherent differences from one project to the next.
 In large-scale projects such as geothermal systems, errors in system design such as underestimating friction losses can become magnified resulting in poor design with inherent operational difficulties.

 In this paper we will make a hand calculation for a pipe system that has both vertical and horizontal pipe runs and then compare the results to those that can be obtained from a software based solution.

 This piping system has 358ft of level pipe, three vertical rises of 10ft each and one vertical rise of 50ft.
 We wish to evaluate the type of flow and expected pressure drop.

 Pipe Data: 3 Inch, Schedule 40 Stainless Steel (I.D.
 3.068 in).
 Pipe Relative Roughness: 0.000587.

 A hand calculation has been completed for this system, details of which are outlined below.